egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/# Chapter 5 Answers.md

 * i.
 What's a norm?
 What is  L0,L1,L2,Lnorm?

 Norm is a metric to compute the distantance between two vectors.
+Norms listed in the question are differ from each other in terms of the way of defining the distance.
+For example let's take the most common ones.
+L1 = |x1-x2| & L2 = sqrt{(x1-x2)**2}

 * ii.
 How do norm and metric differ?
 Given a norm, make a metric.
 Given a metric, can we make a norm?